Child entertainment and child employment licences

 - Letter or authorisation from the school that the child permitted absence to take part in performances and rehearsals (if applicable)

-Consideration will be made to complete within 10 days’ notice if the following documents are received:
+Consideration of your application will be made within 10 days’ if the following documents are received:

 - The applicants full contact details must be provided to include address, telephone number and e-mail address.